docker-library/docs/README.md

 Optionally: (we run this periodically, especially before pushing updated descriptions)

 -	run `./update.sh myimage` to generate `myimage/README.md`
+-	run `./markdownfmt.sh -l myimage` to verify whether format of your markdown files is compliant to markdownfmt.
+In case you see any file names, markdownfmt detected some issues, which might result in a failed build during continuous integration.

 # What are all these files?